geekchick/anagram/README.md

-# Code an Anagram in Python
+# 4 Ways to Code an Anagram in Python
 An anagram is word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.[1]
 For example, the word anagram can be rearranged into "nag a ram".

 4 Ways to Code an Anagram